Timeline of the History of Women in the WA Police Force

 Wilma Currie takes over as officer-in-charge of the Women Police Office.

 |1975||Francis (Fran) Dodd (nee Murray) marries Alan Dodd and is the first female officer permitted to remain working after marrying.|

 |1976|| It is recognised that the growth of various public welfare agencies has made some traditional work of the Women Police Office redundant.

 A reform process leads to the amalgamation of women police into general policing and into specialised branches of the WA Police Force.
 Female officers go into uniform and the restriction on married women is officially removed.

-5 April – School 1/76 is the first recruit school to graduate from the WA Police Academy that includes females, with 6 of 53 recruits being female.
+5 April – School 1/76 is the first recruit school to graduate from the WA Police Force Academy that includes females, with 6 of 53 recruits being female.

 Helen Ann Cruthers (now Ann Dawson) is awarded dux of her school, making her the first female to achieve such honour.

 During recruit training, women receive no special treatment - not even on push ups - and they perform the same duties as their male colleagues.
 Training at the Academy varies from lectures in criminal law and police procedures, to lessons in self-defence and weapon handling.